AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

 - **Methods**:
   - `__init__(self, start_month='1701', duration=1)`:
       - initialize the some class attributes (i.e. `start_month`, `duration`, `input_path`, `output_path` and `param_keys`)
-      - sets up the output directory based on `output_path` if it does not already exist
+      - set up the output directory based on `output_path` if it does not already exist

   - `__split(self, delimiters, string, maxsplit=0)`:
-    - splits file name by `delimiters` to match cached results
+    - split file name by `delimiters` to match cached results

   - `__get_cached_params_list(self)`:
-    - finds the parameter combinations in the input path directory
+    - find the parameter combinations in the input path directory
     - return the list of parameter combinations of all cached results

   - `__read_csv(self, req_param_dict, by_cluster)`:
-    - reads in the cached cluster profile results based on user-specified requests (req_param_dict, which includes requests specified for view option, start month, duration, weight on temproal patterns and algorithm).
+    - read in the cached cluster profile results based on user-specified requests (req_param_dict, which includes requests specified for view option, start month, duration, weight on temproal patterns and algorithm).
 The by_cluster paramter is a boolean, where True means viewing by cluster and False means viewing the overall pattern
     - save the read DataFrame in the `self.df` attribute

   - `load_data(self, by_cluster=False, hierarchical=False, w_time=None, algorithm=None)`:
-    - parses user-specified parameters to construct a dictionary of requested parameters (req_param_dict) to either call the `__read_csv()` function for reading in the data if the requested file exists in the cached_profile directory or makes a `ClusterProfiler` to extract the requested cluster profile
+    - parse user-specified parameters to construct a dictionary of requested parameters (req_param_dict) to either call the `__read_csv()` function for reading in the data if the requested file exists in the cached_profile directory or make a `ClusterProfiler` to extract the requested cluster profile

   - `visualize_clusters_2d(self)`:
-    - plots the clusters in the 2D PCA subspace on a static scatter plot.
+    - plot the clusters in the 2D PCA subspace on a static scatter plot.
 This allows a visual comparison for how different the clusters are from each other.

   - `plot_cluster_hourly_pattern(self, cluster)`:
-    - given a cluster ID, plots a 7 (days of week) by 24 (hours in a day) temporal usage matrix using a heatmap visualization
+    - given a cluster ID, plot a 7 (days of week) by 24 (hours in a day) temporal usage matrix using a heatmap visualization

   - `plot_all_hourly_patterns(self)`:
-    - plots the temporal usage heatmap visualizations for all clusters in the `self.df` attribute
+    - plot the temporal usage heatmap visualizations for all clusters in the `self.df` attribute

   - `plot_cluster_geo_pattern(self, cluster)`:
-    - given a cluster ID, plots an interactive map visualization for visualizing the cluster geographical pattern.
+    - given a cluster ID, plot an interactive map visualization for visualizing the cluster geographical pattern.
-    - this function saves the resulting visualization as a html file in the output_path directory (typically `cached_viz` unless the user resets the path in `config.py`)
+    - save the resulting visualization as a html file in the output_path directory (typically `cached_viz` unless the user resets the path in `config.py`)

   - `__single_feature_viz(self, feature, title, ylabel, xlabel)`:
     - helper method for `plot_cluster_size` and `plot_avg_num_trips` functions below to plot a single bar chart of cluster feature VS. cluster ID